 Check out how Gary from Right Path Adventures approaches this.
 Using advice gained from Tim Warren of TravelBusinesSuccess.com, his new website clearly lays out the benefits of using his service AND has a big guarantee button right there.
 Not only that, look at how the bullet points address the fears, uncertainties and doubt of his potential visitors.

 One of the most powerful ways to enhance the risk-free nature of your service is to offer a convincing guarantee.
 ‘Happiness guaranteed or your money back’ is fairly standard, but it’s possible to go further.

 Tourism operators who take people to see animals often will say things like ‘see 5 dolphins or receive a ticket to come back, free!’
 That kind of guarantee can be powerful – I should know because 10 years ago, I chose one dolphin tour company over another specifically because of that guarantee and still remember it.

 What kind of guarantee could you offer?

-Probably the biggest barrier for small businesses owners when they offer a guarantee is a feeling of risk – what would happen if people take advantage of it?
-The fact that you feel a fear of offering a guarantee should be the perfect demonstration of WHY you should be doing it – finally you’re understanding how your potential CUSTOMER feels.
-Do you want them to feel that small nagging doubt or do YOU want to feel it?
+Probably the biggest barrier for small businesses owners when they offer a guarantee is the feeling of risk: what would happen if people take advantage of it?
+The fact that you feel a fear of offering a guarantee should demonstrate WHY you should be doing it.
+Finally you understand how your potential CUSTOMER feels.
+Do you want them to feel that small nagging doubt, or do YOU want to feel it?
 Do you really want to saddle that emotion onto their shoulders?